fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-Language evolution is a bit easier.
+Language evolution is way simpler than wire format evolution

 *ADVANCE*

-You have to update parsers, and if the change modifies descriptor.proto then you have to update all the code generators as well.
-If we want to do this, it is best if files start with something early on them makes them unparsable to older versions of the compiler.
+You have to update parsers, and if the change modifies semantics in any meaningful way, then you have to update all the code generators as well.

+**If we want to do this, it is best if `.proto` files start with something that makes the syntax difference obvious so old parsers don't confuse themselves.**

 Also, it is important that the changed proto language does not require any wire format changes or you are in the previous situation.

-**We should probably explain what descriptor.proto is *::quick explanation of descriptor.proto as the AST for code generators to interact with::***

 **SLOW DOWN**